omni/bridge-ui/README.md

 REACT_APP_DESCRIPTION | The meta description for the deployed bridge page.
 APP_STYLES | The set of styles to render the bridge UI page.
 Currently only `classic` is implemented

-  * Run `npm run start`
-  * Make sure your web3 wallet (Nifty Wallet, AlphaWallet or MetaMask) is funded and connected to the POA Sokol Network (see step 2)
-  * Specify an amount and click `Transfer` to complete a cross-chain transaction from Sokol to Kovan

 ## Testing